|

 to Kihei amazed at how much calmer it is.

-Maui is our favorite island because of its diversity, great beaches and
+is our favorite island because of its diversity, great beaches and

 good weather.
 It is a great place for kids because of all the

 activities.
-Our son loves the Sugar Cane Train and the Maui Ocean Center
+Our son loves the Sugar Cane Train and the Maui Ocean

-is also a favorite way to spend the morning.
+at Kamaole III beach or at the fish preserve is also a favorite way to spend the morning.
 Maui not only has a wide

 variety of wonderful beaches, but also the dormant volcano Haleakala, a 2 hour